|

 down the valley we had Common Sandpiper, hundreds of Common

-and Oystercatcher by the dozen, plus
+Gull and Oystercatcher by the dozen, plus Dipper along

-Dipper along the river and under a bridge.
-Parking at the end we
+the river and under a bridge.
+Parking at the end we set up scopes and

-set up scopes and whilst scanning the ridges and skies had a welcome hot
+whilst scanning the ridges and skies had a welcome hot soup, coffee and

-soup, coffee and chocolate.Peregrine was quickly recorded, aswas
+chocolate.Peregrine was quickly recorded, aswas Raven, with

-went up "Raptor!", quickly locating the birds we saw two Golden
+quickly locating the birds we saw two Golden Eagle, but wait, one

-Eagle, but wait, one was slightly bigger, darker with a short white
+was slightly bigger, darker with a short white tail- indeed it was an

-tail- indeed it was an adult White- tailed Eagle interacting with
+adult White- tailed Eagle interacting with an adult Golden Eagle.

-an adult Golden Eagle.
-They continued to fly at each other before
+They continued to fly at each other before disappearing behind a ridge-

-disappearing behind a ridge- amazing!!.
-We walked down the valley picking
+amazing!!.
+We walked down the valley picking up Ring Ouzel and

-up Ring Ouzel and more Wheatear, before returning for a
+more Wheatear, before returning for a welcome lunch break.
+On the

-welcome lunch break.
-On the way to Farr we had a Red Kite
+way to Farr we had a Red Kite

 and presumed same bird on the tops.
 We also had Osprey here